SlimeNull/NullLib.CommandLine/readme.md

 {
     Console.WriteLine(txt);
 }
-[Command]                                   // the defualt converter is 'ArgumentConverter', you can ignore these public bool StringEquals(string txt1, string txt2)   // or specify 'null' to use the last converter (here is ArguConverter) {
+[Command]                                // the defualt converter is 'ArgumentConverter', you can ignore these public bool StringEquals(string txt1, string txt2)   // or specify 'null' to use the last converter (here is ArgumentConverter)
+{
     return txt1.Equals(txt2);
 }